egeecagan/Better-Mail/README.md

 The goal of this project is to analyze my inbox in order to:

 - Identify how many unique senders have contacted me.
-- Group emails by sender.
+- And group senders to additional folders for who are they.
 - Detect and list all email subscriptions or newsletter-type emails.

-Since I couldn't find any existing tool or service that provides a clear overview of this information, I decided to build my own solution.
+Since I couldn't find any existing tool or service that provides a clear overview of this information, I decided to build my own solution (it is free 😝).
 Also i thought it would be fun to code this project because it solves a real life problem of mine.

 ## How to use

-1. Move your working directory to the main project folder if your folder is in desktop do `cd desktop`
+1. Move your working directory into the main project folder if your folder is in desktop do `cd bettermail`

+2. Create a venv with `python -m venv venv` and then `source venv/bin/activate`

+3. Install the requirements in the requirements.txt folder with `pip`

-2. Use `python -m bettermail` and follow the instructions on the graphical user interface
+4. Use `streamlit run source/app.py` and follow the instructions on the graphical user interface

 ## 🛠️ Technologies Used